timtadh/hackthology/hackthology/content/pages/projects.md

 ## Slang

-Slang is a programming language which I have been working on to help me teach the principles of compilation and program analysis.
+Slang is a programming language which I have been developing on to help me teach the principles of compilation and program analysis.
 It is currently in an unfinished state as it lacks many features I would like it to have the in the future.
 However, it does demonstrate lexing, parsing, intermediate code generation, control flow analysis, structural data flow analysis, and machine